azmo-rinsler/lambda-adot-otel-poc/README.md

 At the beginning of the code implementing the handler class - simply get your trace and span id's from the current span, and add those to your logger MDC:

-Then - at the end of the handler code - make sure you end the span itself:
+Make sure you end the span and clear your MDC context at the end of the handler..? `// I'm not sure how necessary this step is`

     public class PrimaryLambdaHandler implements RequestStreamHandler {
         private static final Logger logger = LoggerFactory.getLogger(PrimaryLambdaHandler.class);